 In keeping with the game's more exploratory nature, each level of Citadel Station is a relatively large expanse, and players are usually able to explore the greater part of these levels without any restrictions save for their ability to handle the dangers therein.
 Most locks that are encountered are tied to the security in that particular level, and can be disabled by destroying security cameras and CPUs which SHODAN uses to exert her control.
 Levels are large enough that in many cases there exists more than one means to an end, and a situation that seems particularly difficult may be approachable from a more manageable angle.
 While the layout of the station definitely allows exploration, the main story does encourage players to visit levels in a set order, and while it is frequently possible to venture further into the station than the story requires, there is often little cause to do so, and just as often significant disincentives, as foes on deeper levels of the Citadel Station may be more dangerous than the player is prepared to handle.

-One interesting wrinkle in System Shock's gameplay is the existence of terminals on many levels of the station which the player can use at any time to enter cyberspace.
-When a player jacks in, they will be transported into a wire-frame virtual world in which they are weightlessly suspended, and can travel freely in any direction.
-Exploring cyberspace areas can have very tangible effects on Citadel Station; a player might obtain useful information about their surroundings, or they may be able to unlock a door or restore power to certain areas they otherwise could not have.
-As with the rest of Citadel Station, however, SHODAN's influence can be felt in cyberspace.
-Various defensive constructs are in place to halt the hacker's progress through the network, and if the player's software integrity (read: cyberspace health) is sufficiently compromised, the hacking attempt will fail, and the player is summarily booted from the network.
+One of the most original facets to System Shock's gameplay is the realization of cyberspace as an abstract virtual world the player can jack into using terminals scattered about Citadel Station.
+When a player jacks in, they are transported into a discreet wire-frame world in which they can travel freely and weightlessly in any direction.
+Cyberspace levels are arranged as rooms, where all of the action occurs, connected by networks of tunnels, where the player loses full control and is simply propelled ahead until the next room is entered; this structure crudely mirrors the architecture of a computer network (the player being an entity of data, the rooms as computers, and the tunnels wires).
+Interactions in cyberspace can yield explicit tangible effects on Citadel Station; a player might obtain useful information about their surroundings, or they may be able to unlock a door or restore power to certain areas they otherwise could not have.
+As with the rest of Citadel Station, however, SHODAN's malicious influence can be felt in cyberspace.
+Various defensive constructs are in place to halt the hacker's progress through the network, and if the player's software integrity (read: health meter) is fully depleted, the hacking attempt will fail, and the player is summarily booted from the network.